cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 attempt to add the `ScheduleConfig` types for now.
 I suspect there might be other things I pin ball into when I come back to try again.

+# Update on the above
+Been pushing on this all day.
+Hard going.
+Need to step away to keep energy high, so I don't fall into wanting to take shortcuts.